sakarla/Beyond-typologies-beyond-optimization/README.md

 Then download the files in this repository and save them all in one folder.

-Start with the notebook call Part1_Part 1_QuantitativeEvaluation_HOS_SSOM.nb and continue with Part2_QuilitativeSelection.nb the last file is Part3_RegenerationClassifier.nb
+Start with the notebook call Part 1_QuantitativeEvaluation_HOS_SOM.nb and continue with Part2_QuilitativeSelection.nb the last file is Part3_RegenerationClassifier.nb

 The instructions of use are included inside each notebook.